Cayonliow/TelegramBot/README.md

 The currency rate of countries in glocal can be checked buy asking the currency in the world.
 THe currency is extractly the currency of Japan Yen.

+To make better user experience, you need not to text, and only buttons with choices you have to click.

 ## Telegram Stickers
 My stickers pack = [yoyoNaruto](https://t.me/addstickers/yoyoNaruto)
 ![](https://i.imgur.com/2dU4Plo.png)